 In addition to our weekly programs, Open Connections offers many events throughout the program year that are open to the entire current OC community.
-Such events include (but are not limited to): Community Days; Dance Party and Potluck; Family Work Day and New Family Orientation; Film Festival; Graduation; Multiple Intelligences Festival; Open Mic, Games and Potluck; Parent-Facilitator Conferences; Parents' Meetings; Pausing Ceremony; Teen Symposium; "What About Portfolios?"
-Workshop.
+Such events include (but are not limited to): Community Days; Dance Party and Potluck; Family Work Day and New Family Orientation; Film Festival; Graduation; Multiple Intelligences Festival; Open Mic and Potluck Night; Parent-Facilitator Conferences; Parents' Meetings; Pausing Ceremony; Teen Symposium; "What About Portfolios?"
+Workshop, Resource Fair.

 Read on for details!